derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 With respect to making snippet one *right* there is nothing we can do.
 A case could be made for making it *better* by renaming `toggleImageOpacity` to a single character alternative.
 This change is better for computers because there is less information to read which also translates to a smaller payload to send over a network.
 We won't make this change as we want to keep the code better for us humans.
 Research the *minification* process to learn about attaining the best of both worlds.

-Let's move to snippet two.
+In snippet two there are five core parts comprising the line of code:
 ```
 // 2. variable declaration and assignment using imageToToggle identifier
 var imageToToggle = document.getElementById('image-to-toggle');
 ```

 In snippet two there are five parts comprising the line of code:
-1. `var` - keyword reserved by JavaScript denoting a variable aka a named value
+1. `var` - keyword reserved by JavaScript denoting a variable
 2. `imageToToggle` - custom identifier for referencing a value by name
 3. `=` - *assignment operator* that assigns the value on its right to the identifer on its left
-4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element
+4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element in the document
 5. `;` - character reserved by JavaScript denoting the end of a code statement

-The above five parts...
+The above five parts work together to assign the resulting value from the `document.getElementById()` browser API call to an `imageToToggle` identifier.
+In subsequent code, the identifier can be used as a shortcut to reference the actual element object and then use its API.
+It is worth noting that every use of `imageToToggle` could be replaced with `document.getElementById('image-to-toggle')`.
+This approach would *work*, but it would be *less right* because we'd be doing the same work more times than needed.

+Assigning an executed function's result to a variable is referred to as caching.
+Caching is often a great approach for decreasing code volume and increasing run-time performance.
+The more expensive and time consuming the function call, the more valuable caching the result may be.

+With respect to making snippet two *more right*, there is one other thing we could do.
+We could cache the `imageToToggle` lookup and assignment *outside* of the `toggleImageOpacity` function if we knew the value assigned:
+1. never changed
+2. always remained in the document

+Additionally, this cached `imageToToggle` could be valuable to other code within our program.

+A case could be made for making it *better*

 If it is not already obvious, identifers are invaluable.
 They provide a reference to a particular value by name that may be used in other parts of the code.
 The named reference may be used in a sync or async fashion too.
 Identifiers are your key to getting specific work done at specific times.
 A value is denoted in one of two ways:
 1. primitive